projectriff/riff/docs/riff_service_subscribe.md

   -h, --help                  help for subscribe
   -i, --input channel         name of the input channel to subscribe the service to.
   -n, --namespace namespace   the namespace to use when interacting with resources.
+      --subscription string   name of the subscription (default SERVICE_NAME)
 ```

 ### Options inherited from parent commands